A Historic Wine Region

 • Soviet Era, 1920-1991: innovation at a standstill; historic varieties uncultivated

 • New dawn, 1992 to present: international interest piqued.
 Investment in DNA technologies to identify grapes from old monasteries and villages.
-Creation of “historic world” designation, separate from new world and old world wines.
+Creation of “ancient world” designation, separate from new world and old world wines.
 Includes: Armenia, Georgia, Israel, Jordan, and Lebanon

 A Sense of Place in VAYOTS DZOR